Can Co-parenting Be Amicable After Divorce?

 It starts with being willing to make small changes in your behavior.
-Focusing on what the other person "should be doing" is a losing battle because you can't make them change.
+The biggest trap I see is that people expect their ex to be different than they are - even after they split.
+This leads to nothing but frustration.
+Focusing on what the other person "should be doing" is a losing battle because you can't make your ex change.

-It only takes one person to shift the dynamics in a relationship.
-When we change our own behavior, the relationship often improves.
-Try it.
+It only takes one person to shift the dynamics in your relationship with your ex.
+When you change your behavior, the connection starts to heal.

-If you change YOUR part, you can set a different tone.
-Think about it...how do you treat your ex - like a friend or foe?
+If you change YOUR part, you set a different tone.
+Think about it.
+How do you treat your ex - like a friend or foe?

 Tips for improving your relationship after divorce